microsoft/rest-api-fuzz-testing/README.md

 These can be configured and used in the system via configuration files and require no code changes to integrate.

 ### Getting Started
 This project is designed to run on [Azure](https://azure.microsoft.com).
+See https://azure.com/free to create a free subscription and receive $200 in credits.
+You can run this service (and much more!) free for 30 days!

 To deploy the service download the CLI release and run `python raft.py service deploy`.
 See the [documentation](docs/how-to-deploy.md) for more details.